flutter/website/src/content/app-architecture/cookbook/optimistic-state.md

 }
 ```

-This build method contains a ListenableBuilder that listens to changes from the view model.
-The builder then creates a FilledButton that will display the text “Subscribed” or “Subscribe” depending on the view model state.
+This build method contains a `ListenableBuilder`
+that listens to changes from the view model.
+The builder then creates a `FilledButton`
+that will display the text "Subscribed" or "Subscribe"
+depending on the view model state.
 The button style will also change depending on this state.
-As well, when the button is tapped, it runs the subscribe method from the view model.
+As well, when the button is tapped,
+it runs the `subscribe()` method from the view model.

-The SubscribeButtonStyle can be found here.
-Add this class next to the SubscribeButton.
-Feel free to modify the ButtonStyle.
+The `SubscribeButtonStyle` can be found here.
+Add this class next to the `SubscribeButton`.
+Feel free to modify the `ButtonStyle`.

 ```dart
 class SubscribeButtonStyle {